egorina/egorina.github.io/_pages/teaching.md

 ## CURRENT TEACHING

-**UT Dallas**, ***School of Economic, Political and Policy Sciences*** (Fall 2021)

-  * *PPPE / PSCI 6303.501* Cyber Policy  [Class Website](https://elearning.utdallas.edu/webapps/blackboard/content/listContentEditable.jsp?content_id=_4287675_1&course_id=_210379_1)

-This course introduces students to the public policy aspects of cybersecurity.
-Students will apply the tools of game theory, statistics, and causal inference to inform policy decision-making.
-The course is divided into four parts.
-The first introduces the basic concepts and definitions related to policy, governance, and threats.
-The second part exposes students to the modern policy analysis toolkit.
-The third part explores the impact of cyber policies on the private sector (topics include cyberpiracy, Dark Net markets, data breaches, deplatforming, and others).
-The fourth part of the course focuses on the state actors (topics include electoral integrity, misinformation, digital repression, and others).
+In this discussion-based and interdisciplinary seminar, we examine concepts, causes, and consequences of different types of political violence and war, with a special focus on how cyber attacks compare causally and strategically to more conventional types of conflicts.
+Finally, we will discuss the different policy responses to cyber versus conventional attacks.

 Students get free access to DataCamp to prepare themselves for the coding part of this course.
-[Link to DataCamp for UTD students](https://app.datacamp.com/groups/cyber-security-policy/)
+[Link to DataCamp for UTD students](#PendingDatacampApproval)

 <center>
 <img src="https://asobolev.com/files/figs/major-cyber-attacks.gif" style="height:500%;">